exchangeST0/stoz-tokenlist/EXCHANGESTOZ_DAO_WHITEPAPER.md

 - **Address Whitelist**: List of allowed addresses to receive funds
 - **Multisig Integration**: Integration with multisig wallets for enhanced security

+### Token Economics

+#### Circulating Supply

+The ExchangeStozDAO token has a **Circulating Supply of 100,000,000 STOZ** tokens.
+This supply represents the total number of tokens currently in circulation and available for governance participation.

+#### Reward Distribution

+The unclaimed rewards from the token distribution are allocated according to the following structure:

+#### Distribution Details

+**Recipient Allocation (0.10%)**
+- Address: `0x3559...923b`
+- Purpose: Primary recipient allocation for community rewards and incentives

+**Protocol Allocation (Available for Sale)**
+- **Uniswap V3: STOZ-USDT**: 38.99%
+  - Purpose: Liquidity provision for the STOZ/USDT trading pair on Uniswap V3
+  - Ensures sufficient liquidity for token trading and price discovery
+- **DAO Treasury SafeWallet**: 50.90%
+  - Purpose: Secure treasury management for DAO operations and governance

+**Airdrop Allocation (10.00%)**
+- Address: `0x257fA3A32723F28f3B6a80d2E34852f21C51fb7E`
+- Purpose: Strategic airdrop distribution to expand community participation and token distribution

+This distribution structure ensures balanced allocation between community rewards, protocol liquidity, treasury management, and strategic airdrop distribution, fostering sustainable growth of the ExchangeStozDAO ecosystem.

 ### Governance Platform

 #### Snapshot Integration